 Even though your boyfriend or girlfriend is undoubtedly very sweet, don’t use these words to call them!
 For that, you can use the next type of “honey.”

-Learn the words for “honey” and help make your relationship even better.
+Below are more common terms that mean “honey” in Korean.
+These terms of endearment can help make your relationship even better.
 Everyone wants a sweet name, and the Korean word for “honey” might be perfect for you.

-If you want to call your partner “honey,” you should use the word 여보 (yeobo).
+In Korean, 여보 (yeobo) means “honey.”
 However, this word is commonly used for married couples or at least engaged couples who intend to marry.
+You might have heard this term in K-dramas before.

 Just like 여보 (yeobo), 자기 (jagi) and 자기야 (jagiya) are also spelled in different ways in English, such as “chagiya” or “chagi.”
 Nonetheless, they all mean “honey” in Korean.